George Learmonth

-At least six former members of the Belaia garrison, including George Learmonth, helped decisively turn back Prince Wladyslaw’s troops in intense fighting at Moscow’s Arbat Gates of Bely Gorod during defending Moscow against a Polish army.
-In that battle, Ensign George Learmonth’s bravery was on display ‘for all to see’.
+At least six former members of the Belaya garrison, including George Learmonth, helped decisively turn back Prince Wladyslaw's troops in intense fighting at Moscow's Arbat Gates of Bely Gorod during defending Moscow against a Polish army.
+In that battle, Ensign George Learmonth's bravery was on display 'for all to see'.
 When Lieutenant David Edwards was killed in the defence of Moscow, the Irish soldiers in his company immediately petitioned to have George Learmonth replace him.
-Newly promoted Lieutenant Yuri Lermont received fifteen rubles per month.
-During the Smolensk War (1632–1634) he's Rittmeister of Moscouvite Reiters regiment of Charles d'Ebert, under command of Prince Semyon Prozorovsky, died in battle against units of Field Hetman of Lithuania Krzysztof Radziwiłł on 30 August 1633.
+Newly promoted Lieutenant Learmonth received fifteen rubles per month.

+During the Smolensk War (1632–1634), he was Rittmeister of the Russian Reiter regiment of Charles d'Ebert, under the command of Prince Semyon Prozorovsky.
+He died in battle against the units of Krzysztof Radziwiłł on 30 August 1633.

 Life

-Family history asserted that George Learmonth descended from the famed 13th-century poet-prophet Thomas the Rhymer (also known as Thomas Learmonth).
-George was the brother of Peter-Patrick Learmonth (born about 1596), who was captured by the Poles whilst in Swedish service, fighting on behalf of Muscovy during Russians hostilities with Poland 1614-1616.
+According to family history, George Learmonth descended from the famed 13th-century poet-prophet Thomas the Rhymer (also known as Thomas Learmonth).
+George was the brother of Peter-Patrick Learmonth (born about 1596), who was captured by the Poles whilst in Swedish service, fighting in Russian service during the Polish–Russian War.
 He then entered Polish service and commanded troops at Smolensk and Viazma in 1617/1618.
 Peter Learmont rejoined the Polish Army in 1648.